 Why is ethylene oxide unsafe for humans?

-EtO is banned in Europe because it is a category 1B mutagen, is carcinogen and toxic for reproduction.
+EtO is banned in Europe because it is a category 1B mutagen, is a carcinogen and toxic for reproduction.
 Additionally, it can convert to 2-chloroethanol (2-CE) in the presence of food, which is also a carcinogen, so screening for both compounds is essential.

 Using Centri® for the analysis of ethylene oxide